uva-bi-sdad/sdc.broadband.alga_dev/README.md

 ## Quickstart
-- `git submodule update --recursive --remote` to download the submodules
+- `git submodule update --recursive --remote` to download the submodules.
+When you first clone the repo, call `git submodule init`
-- Run `python prepare_broadband_dataset.py` to generate the dataset
+- Run `python prepare_broadband_dataset.py` to generate the dataset.
 - Run `Rscript build.R` to generate the dashboard

 ## Example Data Output